Oncology Massage for People Living with a Cancer Diagnosis

 It’s also completely normal and understandable if you are nervous to receive a session, as your body has endured a lot with treatment.
 I work with where your body is at, there’s no ‘deep tissue to get the knots out’, there is meeting your body and nervous system with calm and the invitation to relax.

-If you have further questions about oncology massage, please contact me.
+If you have further questions about an oncology massage session with me, please contact me.